Student reading a book at the library

 View an alphabetical list of LAC titles in the APU Library Catalog.

-Note: Digitized copies of many LAC titles can be found in Google Books, Open Library, or Project Gutenberg.
+Note: Digitized copies of many LAC titles can be found in Google Books, or Project Gutenberg.

 Library of English Literature (LEL)